-A current student may obtain a maximum of five unofficial (personal) copies of his or her Trine University transcript at no charge while attending the University.
-All official transcripts which bear the registrar's signature and school seal are \$3 per copy.
-Additional unofficial transcripts are also \$3 per copy.
+A current student may obtain unofficial (personal) copies of his or her Trine University transcript at no charge while attending the University.
+All official transcripts which bear the registrar's signature and school seal are an additional cost.

 ACADEMIC OPPORTUNITIES